Articles | Volume 9, issue 4

 Thematic area: Materials and operation | Topic: Fatigue

-Fatigue life evaluation of offshore wind turbines considering scour and passive structural control
+Effect of scour on the fatigue life of offshore wind turbines and its prevention through passive structural control

 Yu Cao, Ningyu Wu, Jigang Yang, Chao Chen, Ronghua Zhu, and Xugang Hua